aovzerk/Fellowship-overlay/README.md

 ## Features

-- Real-time player tracking from log file
+- Real-time player tracking from the combat log
 - Displays:
-  - Player name and class
   - Spirit (numeric only)
   - Equipped relics with cooldown visualization
-  - Cdrs selected skills based on gem bonuses
+  - Selected skill cooldowns based on gem bonuses
   - Recent Skills
   - Pack percent (in dev)
 - Smart Spirit highlighting based on gem bonuses
 - Draggable UI
-- Minimal and compact layout for in-game usage
+- Tray icon with access to settings

+## How Overlay Input Works

+The overlay can work in two modes:

+- **Locked overlay**
+  - The overlay is **click-through**
+  - All mouse clicks pass through the overlay into the game
+  - Use this mode while playing normally

+- **Unlocked overlay**
+  - The overlay is **not click-through**
+  - The overlay captures mouse input
+  - Use this mode when you want to drag or interact with overlay elements

 ## Controls

-- **F8** — Lock / Unlock overlay (enable/disable dragging)
+- **F8** — Toggle overlay lock state
+  - When the overlay is **locked**, it passes all clicks through to the game
+  - When the overlay is **unlocked**, it does **not** pass clicks through
 - **F9** — Select log file

+## Tray

+The application also runs in the **system tray**.

+From the tray you can open the app and access **settings**.

 ## Screenshots

 ![Overlay Example](./screenshots/screenshot1.png)
 ![Overlay Example](./screenshots/screenshot2.png)
 ![Overlay Example](./screenshots/screenshot3.png)

 ## Installation

 **Requirements:**